-Entrepreneurs as intermediaries have an incentive to minimize transaction costs between themselves and their principals (buyers and sellers) on both the A side and the B side in Fig. 2b in order to discover and exploit value-adding opportunities.
+In sum, entrepreneurs as intermediaries have an incentive to minimize information asymmetries between themselves and their principals (buyers and sellers) on both the A side and the B side in Figure 2b in order to discover and exploit value-adding opportunities.
 The chances of reducing information asymmetries between entrepreneurs and transaction parties would be higher when entrepreneurs possess prior experience in dealing with the focal knowledge that may be exploited through intermediation.
 Intermediaries' experience in complex knowledge may be able to reduce monitoring and enforcement costs because experienced intermediaries would capture the value that otherwise would be lost due to uncertainties perceived by buyers and sellers.
 Therefore:

-Proposition 2.
-The more knowledgeable entrepreneurs are about an industry, the more likely they will discover and exploit opportunities to reduce transaction costs between entrepreneurs and transaction parties (sellers and buyers)-specifically, between entrepreneurs and sellers (side A in Fig. 2b) and between entrepreneurs and buyers (side B in Fig. 2b).
+Proposition 2: The more knowledgeable entrepreneurs are about an industry, the more likely they will discover and exploit opportunities to reduce information asymmetries between entrepreneurs and transaction parties (sellers and buyers)-specifically, between entrepreneurs and sellers (side A in Figure 2b) and between entrepreneurs and buyers (side B in Figure 2b).

 Overall, entrepreneurs arise as intermediaries to discover opportunities and to take advantage of information asymmetries separating buyers and sellers due to knowledge complexities (Brown & Eisenhardt, 1998).
 These entrepreneurs lower search and monitoring/enforcement costs of the transaction process by linking buyers and sellers together-in other words, making markets (Peng & Wang, 2002; Spulber, 2009).
-Entrepreneurs live in a precarious world.
-While their very existence depends on how well they exploit information asymmetries, they could only take advantage of information asymmetries to a certain degree, because too much exploitation of these asymmetries that result in TC2 to exceed TC1, which may render themselves out of business (Ellis, 2003; Peng & York, 2001).
+But on the other hand, entrepreneurs live in a precarious world: While their very existence depends on how well they exploit information asymmetries, they could only take advantage of information asymmetries to a certain degree, because too much exploitation of these asymmetries that result in TC2 to exceed TC1, which may render themselves out of business (Ellis, 2003; Peng & York, 2001).
 Moreover, while TCE helps us understand why entrepreneurs exist, it is relatively weak in explaining and predicting why some entrepreneurs are better able to create new market opportunities than others do.
 Next, we draw on the RBV to address this issue.